0 0

 The Rise of Linux

-The Linux operating system, developed by Linus Torvalds, became a symbol of open source success.
-Linux distributions like Ubuntu, Fedora, and Debian have gained popularity not only in server environments but also as desktop alternatives to commercial operating systems.
+Linus Torvalds’ Linux became an emblem of open-source achievement.
+Distributions like Ubuntu, Fedora, and Debian have become well-known not only on servers but also as desktop options that compete with commercial operating systems.

 The Expanding Universe of Open Source Applications